-For more details see the Delivery Date for Magento 2 extension page.
+For more details see how the Delivery Date for Magento 2 extension works.

 Increase the level of customer service in your store.
 Enable clients to choose delivery dates and time periods to receive orders.
 Define your delivery schedule and exclude specific days or hours when delivery is unavailable.
 Add delivery info to emails and printed order-related docs.